Documenting North America's past & present covered bridges

 Comments:

+14-panel truss.
 It was believed that the Burlington & Southwestern Railroad's bridge at Farmington was the world's longest covered railroad bridge at the time it was finished in 1871 (825 feet between shore abutments).
 William Franklin McLintock was reportedly the engineer for the bridge.
 It was probably 5 spans, based on the piers left in the river.
+A 1906 postcard confirms the count, but shows only two of the spans as wood trusses, each of which has been uncovered.

 Source: